Author: Ron Graham

 James Acts 12:1-17 —These verses describe James’s death.
 Lesson has a list of the apostles including two named James.

-James The Letter of James —Teaching from the letter of James, treating the five main topics in the letter: works, money, lust, trials, and the tongue.
+James The Letter of James SERIES —Teaching from the letter of James, treating the five main topics in the letter: works, money, lust, trials, and the tongue.

 James Does Paul Contradict James? —Examines whether Paul conflicts with James over how we are justified.

 Jealous A Jealous God —Atheists are fond of making lists of Old Testament quotes about God being jealous, and other quotes that make this jealous God appear cruel, vindictive, and unjust.